AfroLatino/aws-bootcamp-cruddur/journal/week1.md

 docker image list
 ```

-List the images to view if yours have been created
+List the images to see if yours have been created.

 As shown on the screenshot below, this produced a demo file of size 4.82MB and another image of 922MB